Asavei16/Extracting-ROI-Palm-Print/README.md

 # Effectual-Palm-RoI-Extraction

-Python implementation of the Palmprint RoI extraction algorithm from [An Effectual Method for Extraction of ROI of Palmprints](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=6398207&tag=1)
+Python implementation of the Palmprint RoI (Region Of Interest) extraction algorithm from [An Effectual Method for Extraction of ROI of Palmprints](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=6398207&tag=1)

 ## Algorithm
 - Image is blurred and mask is extracted using Otsu Binarization.